satyamjaysawal/HTML-TAILWIND-CSS-PROJECT-1-paytm-clone/README.md

 ## _Patym clone using tailwind css_ :

-This one is a Paytm clone which is created using HTML & CSS.
+This one is a Paytm clone which is created using HTML & TAILWIND CSS.
 This website is currently responsive.
 ![shield](https://img.shields.io/badge/Project-Landing%20page-red)  ![Template Project](https://img.shields.io/badge/Technologies%20-HTML%2FTailwindCSS-brightgreen)